Schools financial value standard (SFVS)

-The standard for 2019 to 2020 helps schools and local authorities meet basic standards for good financial health and resource management.
+The standard helps schools and local authorities meet basic standards for good financial health and resource management.

 Documents